cftang9/PQD/README.md

 A scatter plot and a plot of the corresponding pseudo-observations between `X` and `Y` will be produced.
 ![Optional Text](../master/Example.png)

 Our proposed empirical-likelihood-based test (EL) and three distance-based tests (KS, CvM, and AD) for PQD along with the Kendall and Spearman rank tests will be performed.
-Results include the value of each test statistic, the corresponding p-value, reject indepedence (1) or not (0), and the critical value at significance level 0.05:
+Results include the value of each test statistic, the corresponding p-value, reject independence (1) or not (0), and the critical value at significance level 0.05:
 ```
          test statistic p-value reject independence critical value
 EL           0.39887816  0.5200                   0      1.4329523